Issue creation via email from anyone without a Redmine account using an Inbox project

 But the token mechanism to access issues without any account will not be implemented in 0.9.

-#7 Updated by O G almost 7 years ago
+#7 Updated by O G about 7 years ago

 For what it's worth, the FogBugz-like flow that Brad described initially still sounds good to me.
 From what I can tell from comments here, Redmine can accept email from anyone, and it can go to a private project, but I'm not sure if it works the same way as described in that flow.